-Finding a New Calling: Meet Michael
+Finding a New Calling: Michael’s Story at Bancroft

 At 64, Michael Bradley found himself at a crossroads.
-The program where he was teaching had closed, and he had a choice: Retire, or find a new career.
+The program where he was teaching had closed, and he had a choice: Retire or find a new career.
 He chose the latter – and he found his new calling at Bancroft.

 Three years later, Bradley is a clinical specialist providing direct support to children and youth at the Lindens Center for Autism on the Bancroft Raymond & Joanne Welsh Campus in Mt.
 Laurel, NJ.